 Emphasizes analytic activities and case problems for corporate and entrepreneurial organizations operating or considering operations in Latin America.
 Economic theories, statistical tests, accounting records, financial analysis, and marketing concepts will be used to investigate business situations.
 (May be taken by business and international relations majors to meet GEC Senior Studies Requirement.
 Meets GEC Cultural Diversity Requirement if not used for GEC Senior Studies Requirement.)
-Prerequisites: Economics/Business 180, Economics 210, Economics 220, Business 230, Finance 237 (or permission of instructor for Latin American Studies majors).
+Prerequisites: BUSN 130 (or BUSN 180), BUSN 230, ECON 210, ECON 220, and FIN 210 (or FIN 237); or permission of instructor for Latin American Studies majors.